Understanding the Role of Coconut Oil for Crepey Skin

 This information is for educational purposes only and should not replace professional medical advice.
 Individual results may vary, and what works for one person may not work for another.
 Always consult with a board-certified dermatologist before starting any new skincare regimen, especially if you have sensitive skin, allergies, or existing skin conditions.

-If you experience any irritation, redness, or allergic reactions when using any topical product, discontinue use immediately and consult a healthcare provider.
+If you experience any irritation, redness, or allergic reactions when using any product, discontinue use immediately and consult a healthcare provider.
 This content does not constitute medical advice and is not intended to diagnose, treat, cure, or prevent any skin condition.